 This is an easy metric to compare across accounts.
 However, keep in mind that some networks like Twitter have a fairly high number of spam feeds.

-As Scott Brinker has documented, the rise of marketing technology, or “martech,” has been dizzying – with nearly 2,000 vendors at last count filling every imaginable niche.
+As Scott Brinker has documented, the rise of marketing technology, or “martech,” has been dizzying—with over 7,000 vendors in 2019 filling every imaginable niche.

 Dealing with technology integrations at the enterprise level can cause all kinds of headaches.
-Not only do you have to take an inventory of all the different systems involved, you’ve got to make some tough decisions about which ones should be adopted across the enterprise and make sure that those systems – your marketing automation system and email marketing software, for example – play nicely.
+Not only do you have to take an inventory of all the different systems involved, but you’ve also got to make some tough decisions about which ones should be adopted across the enterprise and make sure that those systems—your marketing automation system and email marketing software, for example—play nicely.

 When divisions of your company work with systems that don’t integrate, it can slow down marketing campaigns, limit your tracking and reporting of data across your company, and perhaps worst of all hamper your customer experience.